r-grandorder/tri-hermes/en/pages/Lostbelt/avalon2.md

 After all, now, in accordance with our ultimate objective...

 **Gordolf:**
-{(M) He /(F) She} has received an invitation from Morgan, who holds the spear Rhongomyniad, a countermeasure against the Alien God.
+[♂ He /♀ She] has received an invitation from Morgan, who holds the spear Rhongomyniad, a countermeasure against the Alien God.

 **Gordolf:**
 Camelot, the castle of King Arthur in pan-human history, and the castle of evil in the Fairyland Britain.